ComplianceAsCode/auditree-arboretum/arboretum/auditree/README.md

 to the evidence locker.
 This fetcher class is only meant for use with Github or Github Enterprise repositories.
-* Behavior: For each Github repository and branch specified, an evidence file is stored in the locker containing that repository branch's most recent (last 2 days) commit details.
+* Behavior: For each Github repository and branch specified, an evidence file is stored in the locker containing that repository branch's most recent (since the last time the evidence was fetched) commit details.
 If no repositories are specified the fetcher defaults to retrieving the evidence locker `master` branch commit detail.
-TTL is set to 1 day.
+TTL is set to 2 days.
 * Configuration elements:
    * `org.auditree.repo_integrity.branches`
       * Optional